Honoré de Balzac: Marriage, romantic relationships, and death

 Five months after his wedding, on Sunday, 18 August 1850, Balzac died of gangrene associated with congestive heart failure, in the presence of his mother—his wife, Eve de Balzac (formerly Countess Hańska) had gone to bed.
 He had been visited that day by Victor Hugo, who later served as a pallbearer and the eulogist at Balzac's funeral.
-Some modern researchers have attributed a factor in his death to excessive coffee consumption or a caffeine overdose (Balzac reportedly drank over 50 cups a day) but this has yet to be proved.
+Some modern researchers have attributed a factor in his death to excessive coffee consumption or a caffeine overdose (Balzac reportedly drank more than 50 cups a day) but this has yet to be proved.

 Balzac is buried at Père Lachaise Cemetery in Paris.
-At his memorial service, Victor Hugo pronounced "Today we have people in black because of the death of the man of talent; a nation in mourning for a man of genius".
+At his memorial service, Victor Hugo pronounced: "Today we have people in black because of the death of the man of talent; a nation in mourning for a man of genius".
 The funeral was attended by "almost every writer in Paris", including Frédérick Lemaître, Gustave Courbet, Dumas père and Dumas fils, as well as representatives of the Légion d'honneur and other dignitaries.